-3. Does the shoulder belt lay across the collarbone, not riding up on the neck or slipping off the shoulder?
+3. Does the shoulder belt lay across the collarbone and touching the chest, not riding up on the neck or slipping off the shoulder?

 4. Does the lap belt sit low and flat across the tops of the thighs, not riding up onto the belly?

 This 9 year old clearly does not Five Step (on left) but has excellent belt fit in a booster (on right).

 How do I get help to know if my child is ready to move out of their booster seat?
 How do I find out about seat belt fit?